SweetlyTranslateDev/FluidVoice_Port_to_Windows/README.md

 **This is not a full port of macOS FluidVoice.** See [docs/WINDOWS_RELEASE_NOTES.md](docs/WINDOWS_RELEASE_NOTES.md) for a clear **ported vs not ported** list to use on GitHub Releases with the installer / portable zip.

+## Download it, use it, love it.
+I am very pleased with how this has turned out so far.

 ---

 ## How to build